ingonyama-zk/developer-docs/docs/icicle/introduction.md

 :::tip

-On some systems, despite exporting `LD_LIBRARY_PATH`, the system still won't be able to locate our shared libraries.
+On some systems, despite exporting `LD_LIBRARY_PATH`, the system still won't be able to locate our static libraries.
 In this case, try the following steps.

 ```
 export CGO_LDFLAGS="-L/<path_to_shared_lib>/"